biicode/docs/c++/examples/estl-teaser.rst

   Axis Y:
   Axis X:

-The output is a vector of polygon Angels and Polygon sides length:
+The output is a vector of polygon Angles and Polygon sides: length:

 .. code-block:: bash